 As the name suggests, it’s a green fragrance with a touch of white floralcy.
 Our suggestion for lovers of this classic is Le Jasmin – crisp, luminous citrus, lush green and herbal notes including rosemary, and a slightly mossy drydown make it the perfect alternative.
 If you want to amp up the floral element, then we suggest the slightly green and powdery Noix de Tuberéuse.

 Fleur du Matin

-A delicate blend of bright white florals and brisk green effects, Fleur du Matin lovers should try the magical Hidden.
-Capturing a rooftop garden, surrounded by privet hedges and blooming with honeysuckle, Hidden is a wonder.
-We would also suggest trying Le Jasmin, Wander, and Citron Citron.
+A delicate blend of bright white florals and brisk green effects, Fleur du Matin lovers should try the magical HIDDEN.
+Capturing a rooftop garden, surrounded by privet hedges and blooming with honeysuckle, HIDDEN is a wonder.
+We would also suggest trying Le Jasmin or WANDER.

 Coeur de Fleur

 All about mimosa and an orris-like drydown, Coeur de Fleur was a green-powdery floral with a very classic edge.
 Nowadays, we’d suggest HIDDEN as an alternative for its pollen-like use of mimosa, Violet Ida for the softness of iris or the leathery-sweet Étui Noir.

 Fleurs de Sel

 Fleurs de Sel was inspired by crystalline salt drying on the sand.
 Vetiver Insolent captures the varied Haitian landscape and richness of vetiver, but also has a slightly salty, crystalline aspect to it owing to the focus on vetiver roots – which have an earthy-woody facet.
 If you wanted something less earthy, perhaps give Le Cèdre a sniff.